A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Numerical results

 \section{Numerical results}

 We test our method in three dimensions with different surfaces.
-The first set of tests contains six geometric surfaces that are used in \cite{shu_accurate_2014}.
+The first set of tests contains six geometric surfaces that are used in \cite{shuAccurateGradientApproximation2014}.
 And the second set of tests uses two complex biomolecular surfaces.
-These two sets are compared with our implementation of ICIM \cite{shu_accurate_2014} with the same setup.
-As tests in \cite{shu_accurate_2014} do not include the $a(\vb x)$ term, the third set of tests are the same six geometric surfaces with the $a(\vb x)$ term.
+These two sets are compared with our implementation of ICIM \cite{shuAccurateGradientApproximation2014} with the same setup.
+As tests in \cite{shuAccurateGradientApproximation2014} do not include the $a(\vb x)$ term, the third set of tests are the same six geometric surfaces with the $a(\vb x)$ term.
 The last test is a sphere expanding under a normal velocity given by the derivative of the solution in normal direction.
 Let $u_e$ be the exact solution of \eqref{eq:pde}, and $u$ be the numerical solution.

 For tests with a static interface, we look at the maximum error of the solution at all grid points, denoted as $\norm{u_e-u}_\infty$, and the maximum error of the gradient at all the intersections of the interface and the grid lines, denoted as $\norm{\grad u_e - \grad u}_{\infty,\Gamma}$.
 For the expanding sphere, we look at the maximum error and the Root Mean Square Error (RMSE) of the radius at all the intersections of the interface and the grid lines.
 All the tests are performed on a 2017 iMac with 3.5 GHz Intel Core i5 and 16GB memory.
-We use the AMG method implemented in the HYPRE library \cite{falgout_hypre_2002} to solve the sparse linear systems to a tolerance of $10^{-9}$.
+We use the AMG method implemented in the HYPRE library \cite{falgoutHypreLibraryHigh2002} to solve the sparse linear systems to a tolerance of $10^{-9}$.